ChloeOfAstora/cbz2pdf/Readme.md

 ## Todo:
-* Add conversion to greyscale in order to save space.
+* Optimize file conversion in order to save space.
 * Allow batch converting.
 * Allow resizing the images.
 * Add more tools.